 Welcome to The New Three Mariners Inn

-We offer tasty home-made stone-baked pizzas and pasta, an excellent range of reasonably priced beers and spirits and cozy, well furnished guest accommodation.
-We have regular live music, a quiz on Wednesdays, and a large heated smoking area situated in the ruin of the 'Old' Three Mariners across the road.
+We offer comfortable B&B in the rooms above the bar, tasty bar meals (from £7.50) and an excellent range of reasonably priced beers and spirits.
+'The Mariners' is a lively local bar and has regular live music, a quiz on Sundays, and a large heated smoking area situated in the ruin of the 'Old' Three Mariners across the road.

 Laugharne itself is a town on the Taf estuary described by Dylan as, ‘…the strangest town in Wales… a mild beguiling island of a town… there is nowhere like it anywhere at all.’
 He wrote in 1934 that, ‘…now a piece of sun comes out again.
 I am happy… in another half hour the ‘Three Mariners’ will have undone their waistcoats.
 I shall drink beer with the portreeve, & no scrimping pussyfoot shall say me nay.’